rahulgopinath/rahulgopinath.github.io/_posts/2010-11-29-distributed-http-caching-mechanisms.markdown

 willing to accept notification along with the GET request for any URL that the Proxy Server wishes to monitor.
 The Server indicates its willingness to keep the Proxy notified using 'Cache-control' header parameter 'notify'.
-When the specified object changes at the Server, the notification gets sent to the corresponding Proxy Server using a new method 'NOTIFY *url*'
+When the specified object changes at the Server, the notification gets sent to the corresponding Proxy Server using a new method 'NOTIFY *URL*'

 ### Cache Channels